Cog-Creators/Red-DiscordBot/docs/guide_slash_and_interactions.rst

 This guide is going to cover on how to write a simple slash command into a Red cog.
 This guide will assume that you have a working basic cog.
 If you do not have a basic cog, please refer to the :ref:`getting started <getting-started>` guide.
-It is also adviced to make your self familiar with `Application Commands <https://discord.com/developers/docs/interactions/application-commands>`__ from Discord's documentation.
+It is also adviced to make yourself familiar with `Application Commands <https://discord.com/developers/docs/interactions/application-commands>`__ from Discord's documentation.

 ---------------
 Getting Started